KorayKaya/contingent-planning-AI/README.md

 Planning algorithms
 ===================
+Consider moving to another city where you have found a new job.
+Although it may be fun and exciting to explore your new home city, there are certain things you will want to optimize.
+For example, finding your optimal path to work or other locations.
+Nowadays, the market has a lot of tools to offer for these specific problems, e.g. Google Maps and Waze.
+However, these rely on data gathered by a lot of users and not specifically one's personal experience.
+And what if you wanted to challenge yourself – to see how well you can perform at learning the layout and navigating across the dynamics of the city – all on your own?
+Well, now this sounds a lot like an online contingent planning problem.

 We have implemented essentially three different algorithms, that can be run in various ways.
 There are also a number of different maps.